proxmox/proxmox-backup/docs/storage.rst

 frequently test restoring and booting backups.
 Make sure to restore to a new guest and not to overwrite your current guest.
-In the case of many backed-up guests, it is recommended to automate this restore testing or, if this is not possible, to restore random samples from the backups periodically (for example, once a week or month).
+In the case of many backed-up guests, it is recommended to automate this restore testing.
+If this is not possible, restoring random samples from the backups periodically (for example, once a week or month), is advised'.

 In order to be able to react quickly in case of a ransomware attack, it is recommended to regularly test restoring from your backups.
 Make sure to restore